Polynesia: Cultures

 Settlements by the Polynesians were of two categories: the hamlet and the village.
 The size of the island inhabited determined whether or not a hamlet would be built.
 The larger volcanic islands usually had hamlets because of the many zones that could be divided across the island.
 Food and resources were more plentiful.
 These settlements of four to five houses (usually with gardens) were established so that there would be no overlap between the zones.
 Villages, on the other hand, were built on the coasts of smaller islands and consisted of thirty or more houses—in the case of atolls, on only one of the group so that food cultivation was on the others.
 Usually, these villages were fortified with walls and palisades made of stone and wood.

 However, New Zealand demonstrates the opposite: large volcanic islands with fortified villages.

 As well as being great navigators, these people were artists and artisans of great skill.
 Simple objects, such as fish-hooks would be manufactured to exacting standards for different catches and decorated even when the decoration was not part of the function.
 Stone and wooden weapons were considered to be more powerful the better they were made and decorated.
-In some island groups weaving was a strong part of the culture and gifting woven articles was an ingrained practice.
+In some island groups weaving was a strong part of the culture and giving woven articles as gifts was an ingrained practice.
 Dwellings were imbued with character by the skill of their building.
 Body decoration and jewelry is of an international standard to this day.

 The religious attributes of Polynesians were common over the whole Pacific region.
 While there are some differences in their spoken languages they largely have the same explanation for the creation of the earth and sky, for the gods that rule aspects of life and for the religious practices of everyday life.
 People traveled thousands of miles to celebrations that they all owned communally.

 Beginning in the 1820s large numbers of missionaries worked in the islands, converting many groups to Christianity.
 Polynesia, argues Ian Breward, is now "one of the most strongly Christian regions in the world....Christianity was rapidly and successfully incorporated into Polynesian culture.
 War and slavery disappeared."

+Demographics

+The countries and territories in this table are categorised according to sources in cross-referenced articles; where sources differ, provisos have been clearly indicated.
+These territories and regions are subject to various additional categorisations, depending on the source and purpose of each description.